 If you’re on a desktop, you can hover your cursor over the icon and it will show you that the person has read it and the time at which they did so.
 There is an additional feature, known as a typing indicator, which shows when the correspondent is typing out a message in response.

-Both of these features are useful tools when you’re trying to develop new connections.
-They allow you to gauge how the conversation is going, as well as whether or not should follow up your initial message.
+Both of these features are useful tools while developing new connections and lead nurturing.
+They allow you to gauge how the conversation is going, as well as whether or not you should follow up your initial message.

 How Does it Work?

 By default, LinkedIn read receipts are turned on.
 However, in order for them to be active in the conversation, both parties have to have them turned on.
-When that happens, you will be able to see if and when someone has opened your message.
+When that happens, you’ll be able to see if and when someone has opened your message.

 You’ll be able to see a small icon in the corner of your correspondence showing that the message has been viewed.
 On the desktop site (but not mobile), you’ll also get a timestamp.
 However, there isn’t a date stamp.
 So, you’ll be able to see that the other person has opened your message, but not necessarily on what day they did so.